DonghaoWu/react-course/react-advanced-notes.md

 9. cannot freeze, comflit time, how to solve the problem.

 10. show your confident, english part and logic. challenge/ confilt.

+---

+8/3:

+1. about resume.

+2. vender call, updated resume like this.

+3. own project

+4. resume template

+5. upload and approve

+6. this week, ssn, ead

+7. zhaolin ding is in company

+8. review everything, try to not remove.

+9. next.js, graphQL, machine, get some keywords, 5 years experience.

+10. everything make sense.

+11. check working experience, personal project, open source project.

+12. person project, company should have a website, professional project.

+13. talk with people before change resume.

+14. google the company in the resume.

+15. `build a dashboad, Highcharts, play with it.`

+16. charts, responsibilities, styled component.

+17. material UI / own internal library

+18. check errors, double check the timeline.

+19. macketing name, maketing phone number.

+20. portfolio website, put something there, no more than one week, mock interview for anyone.

+21. react is one way binding right? if the data change, view change

+22. in the react, input part, update the state when the event change. either one way or two ways.

+23. one way data flow, always from parent to child.

+24. `watch performance & Agile-scrum, please write them down everything.`

+25. for introduction and experience. talk about diffent industries, never talk anything in the university

+26. context API mainly solves props-drilling.

+27. `what is the pros and cons between Context API vs Redux?`

+---

+8/4:

+1. agile/scrum

+2. Flux/MVC

+3. agile

+4. redux / context-API / MobX / custom hooks

+5.